anyaevostinar/anyaevostinar.github.io/classes/361-f22/lab-sgp-starter.md

 ## Exercise 5
 It's not ideal to only be able to see that an organism solved a task by outputting a string.
 Eventually, you'll want to be able to check each organism to see if it has ever solved a task.

-1. In `OrgState.h`, a simple `OrgState` struct is defined (a struct is like a class but everything defaults to public and some advanced OOP functionality isn't possible).
+1. In `OrgState.h`, there is a simple `OrgState` struct that is defined (a struct is like a class but everything defaults to public and some advanced OOP functionality isn't possible).
 Add a boolean variable to track if this organism has performed the task or not.

-2. In `World.h`, change `CheckOutput` so that it changes the `state`'s boolean variable to true if the organism does actually get points for the task.
+2. In `World.h`, change `CheckOutput` so that it changes the `state`'s boolean variable to true if the organism does actually get points for solving the task.

 3. In your world's `Update`, add a counter for how many organisms have solved the task and print it out each update so you can see if your population is getting better as a whole.
 This is a good time to compile and run to see how things are working and do any needed debugging!